-This tutorial complements the general tutorial series on using WUDSN IDE with the knowledge to the Atari 2600 Video Computer System (VCS) itself.
-The purpose of the tutorial is to show interested people the history of the Atari 2600, explain the hardware design decisions and how they impact the way of programming - making programming the Atari 2600 a very unique experience and challenge.
-And I show and explain examples that illustrate how programmers adopted the limitations and strengths of the machine to create better and better graphics in the course of 30 years.
+This tutorial complements the general tutorial series on using WUDSN IDE with the knowledge of the Atari 2600 Video Computer System (VCS).
+The purpose of the tutorial is to show interested people the history of the Atari 2600, explain the hardware design decisions, and how they impacted the way of programming - making programming the Atari 2600 a unique experience and challenge.
+And I show and explain examples that illustrate how programmers adopted the machine's limitations and strengths to create better graphics over 30 years.
 The following picture from The Argyle Sweater nicely brings it to the point.
 Thanks a lot to Scott Hilburn for the permission to use it.

 The following material is available for you:

 - English video, recorded at the "plugIn - Geek out" event at SAP in January 2014.
 Thanks to Julien for making the event possible and the recording.